 1.8 Throughout this document the term ‘Complainant’ refers to the person(s) making an allegation of research misconduct and the term ‘Respondent’ refers to the person(s) against whom the allegation is made.

 1.9 Allegations of research misconduct may be brought to the attention of the University internally or externally by an individual or by an organisation.
 Complainants may include supervisors, examiners, markers and module organisers.
 Alleged research misconduct may also be revealed through the work of the Postgraduate Research Service or Learning and Teaching Service.

 1.10 Guidance regarding these Procedures is available from the Learning and Teaching Service (for taught students) or the Postgraduate Research Service (for research students).

-For postgraduate research students based at the John Innes Centre, Sainsbury Centre for Visual Arts, The Sainsbury Laboratory, the Earlham Institute or Quadram Institute Bioscience, or at the University of Suffolk, research misconduct allegations are considered by the School of registration, in liaison with the institution concerned.
+For postgraduate research students based at the John Innes Centre, Sainsbury Centre, The Sainsbury Laboratory, the Earlham Institute or Quadram Institute Bioscience, or at the University of Suffolk, research misconduct allegations are considered by the School of registration, in liaison with the institution concerned.
 For students on validated or accredited programmes at partner institutions the relevant Procedures or Regulations at their place of study will be used.

 2. Summary of Stages in the Procedure

 2.1 The Procedures for Investigating Allegations of Research Misconduct Made against Students comprise four parts: